gobeyondidentity/bi-sdk-swift/README.md

 Initialize an `AuthView` with a `url` that points to Beyond Identity's `/authorize` endpoint with the appropriate parameters.
 A secure, embedded web view loads and displays the page, from which the user can authenticate.

-On completion, the service sends a callback `url` to the session where you'll need to confirm the state parameter has not changed and then pass the code to your backend to exchange for an access token and id token.
+On completion, the service sends a callback `url` to the session.
+In order to intercept that callback, provide a `ASWebAuthenticationSession.CompletionHandler` to the `completionHandler` parameter.
+You'll need to confirm the state parameter has not changed and then pass the authorization code to your backend to exchange for an access token and id token.

 For more details, see the [Developer Docs](https://docs.byndid.com).